When you manage a federal grant, good grant management expects you to understand the allowable cost compliance requirements.

 • Adequate separation of duties between authorizing and reviewing federal spending

-• Unallowable costs are detected and there is follow-up to determine the cause when appropriate.
+• Unallowable costs are detected and there is a follow-up to determine the cause when appropriate.

 Whether you’re spending dollars or time on a federal grant, the expenditures need to allowable.
-Allowability includes both the activities you spend time on, and the goods and services that are purchased.
+Allowability includes both the activities you spend time on and the goods and services that are purchased A-133 Audit.

 Lucy Morgan CPA, MBA